| Feature | Chronicler | Notion | Why it matters |

 |---|---|---|---|

-Offline ModeCan you access data without internet? | 100% Offline Access Winner | Limited / Unreliable | Creativity shouldn't depend on Wi-Fi.
-Chronicler guarantees you can write anywhere, be it on a plane, in a cabin, or during an outage, without losing access to your world. |
+Offline ModeCan you access data without internet? | 100% Offline Access Winner | Limited / Unreliable | Notion goes down.
+Wi-Fi goes out.
+Chronicler doesn't care.
+It works on a plane, in a cabin, or during an outage because everything runs on your machine. |

 Setup RequiredTime to start writing? | Zero (Ready Out-of-Box) Winner | High Requires complex templates | You shouldn't need to be a database architect to write a story.
 Chronicler comes pre-configured with templates and tools for lore, while Notion demands complex setup. |

-Data PrivacyWho can see your data? | Local & Private Winner | Cloud-Based Stored on their servers | Your intellectual property deserves protection.
-Chronicler keeps your data strictly on your device, eliminating the risk of cloud database breaches. |
+Data PrivacyWho can see your data? | Local & Private Winner | Cloud-Based Stored on their servers | Your lore lives on Notion's servers, subject to their terms.
+Chronicler keeps everything on your device.
+No cloud, no breach risk, no third party. |

 📡 True Offline Freedom